hectord/newspaper-downloader/README.md

 I have developed two plugins to download my (swiss) newspapers:
  * 24 heures
  * Le Temps
+ * Le Courrier International (it works in early 2015)

 You can use them if you have a valid subscription.
 Otherwise you can develop a new plugin to download your own newspaper on the platform.